 Yes, The portfolio management takes into account the principal adverse impacts on sustainability factors (PAI).
-This is conducted through the PAI tool developed by the Management Company, which identifies and analyses any adverse impacts.
-Issuers that are considered to have high risks linked to PAI are primarily managed through exclusion or Asset Stewardship activities such as engagement.
-The fund invests widely across several sectors.
-As a result, the PAI indicators that are relevant and the top priorities will therefore differ between the fund's investments.
-The quality and accessibility of the data also currently affects the integration and principal adverse impacts on sustainability in fund management.
+This is conducted through a process developed by the Management Company in which potential adverse impacts are identified and analyzed.
+Bonds or issuers considered as having unacceptable risks linked to PAI are managed through exclusion or active engagement.
+The fund invests widely across several sectors and the PAI indicators that are relevant will therefore differ between the fund's investments.
+The quality and accessibility of the data also currently affects the integration of principal adverse impacts on sustainability in fund management.

 In addition to the Management Company's PAI tool, an exclusion strategy is also applied to the fund.
-The purpose is to ensure that the issuer is not involved in activities with a higher risk for adversely impacting sustainability factors.
-This applies to activities related to the production and distribution of controversial weapons, nuclear weapons, weapons and military equipment, alcohol, tobacco, cannabis, pornography, commercial gambling, fossil fuels, as well as issuers with verified violations of international norms and conventions related to human rights, the environment, employee rights or anti-corruption and anti-bribery.
+The purpose is to ensure that investments are not financing activities with a heightened risk of adversely impacting sustainability factors.
+This applies to activities related to the production and distribution of controversial weapons, nuclear weapons, weapons and military equipment, alcohol, tobacco, cannabis, pornography, commercial gambling, fossil fuels as well as issuers with verified violations of international norms and conventions related to human rights, the environment, employee rights or anticorruption and anti-bribery.
 Any deviations are managed through exclusion.
 Controls regarding the fund's exclusion strategy are conducted at the time of investment as well as on an ongoing basis.